quietui/squeak/README.md

 Changes to `<html lang>` will trigger an update to all localized components automatically.

-## Why this instead of a proper i18n library?
+## Why use Squeak instead of a proper i18n library?

 It's not uncommon for a custom element to require localization, but implementing it at the component level is challenging.
 For example, how should we provide a translation for this close button that exists in a custom element's shadow root?